Angelo Sodano

-Angelo Raffaele Sodano, GCC (23 November 1927 – 27 May 2022) was an Italian prelate of the Catholic Church and, from 1991 onward, a cardinal.
-He was the Dean of the College of Cardinals from 2005 to 2019 and Cardinal Secretary of State from 1991 to 2006; Sodano was the first person since 1828 to serve simultaneously as Dean and Secretary of State.
+Angelo Raffaele Sodano (23 November 1927 – 27 May 2022) was an Italian prelate of the Catholic Church.
+He served as the Dean of the College of Cardinals from 2005 to 2019 and previously as the Cardinal Secretary of State from 1991 to 2006; Sodano was the first person since 1828 to serve simultaneously as Dean and Secretary of State.

-On 22 June 2006, Pope Benedict XVI accepted Sodano's resignation as Secretary of State, effective on 15 September 2006.
-He had served in the diplomatic corps of the Holy See since 1959, including a decade as nuncio to Chile from 1978 to 1988.
-On 21 December 2019 it was reported that Sodano shielded sexually abusive clergy in the Legion of Christ.
+On 22 June 2006, Pope Benedict XVI accepted Sodano's resignation as Secretary of State, effective 15 September 2006.
+He had served in the diplomatic corps of the Holy See since 1959, including a decade as nuncio to Chile from 1978.

+On 21 December 2019, it was reported that Sodano shielded sexually abusive clergy in the Legion of Christ.
 On the same day, Pope Francis accepted Sodano's resignation as Dean of the College of Cardinals.

 Early life

 The second of six children, Sodano was born on 23 November 1927 in Isola d'Asti, Piedmont, to Giovanni and Delfina Sodano.
 His father (1901–1991) was a Christian Democrat deputy in the Italian Parliament for three terms from 1948 until 1963.
 After studying philosophy and theology at the seminary of Asti, Sodano was ordained a priest by Bishop Umberto Rossi on 23 September 1950, and then did pastoral work and taught dogmatic theology at the Asti seminary.

-He studied in Rome, obtaining a doctorate in theology from the Pontifical Gregorian University and a doctorate in canon law at the Pontifical Lateran University.
+Sodano studied in Rome, obtaining a doctorate in theology from the Pontifical Gregorian University and a doctorate in canon law at the Pontifical Lateran University.
 To prepare for a diplomatic career, he entered the Pontifical Ecclesiastical Academy in 1959.
 Upon joining the diplomatic service of the Holy See, he served as secretary in nunciatures in Latin America.
 In 1968 he was assigned to the Council for the Public Affairs of the Church in the Vatican.